Encarnacion powers Yankees past Red Sox | Devdiscourse

 After the first nine Yankees were retired in order, the Yankees sent nine men to the plate and took a 4-0 lead.
-With runners at second and third, the Yankees took a 2-0 lead when Gary Sanchez's double off Ryan Weber (2-3) fell in between second baseman Brock Holt and right fielder J.D.
+With runners at second and third on hits off Ryan Weber (2-3), the Yankees took a 2-0 lead when Gary Sanchez's double off Colten Brewer fell in between second baseman Brock Holt and right fielder J.D.
 Martinez and kicked into the stands.

-On the next pitch, Encarnacion hammered a curveball from Colten Brewer.
+On the next pitch, Encarnacion hammered a curveball from Brewer.
 The mammoth blast soared over the seats atop the Green Monster in left-center field and landed on Lansdowne Street.
-Encarnacion's second homer since coming back from a fractured right wrist on Tuesday occurred after center fielder Mookie Betts made a leaping catch on his potential double in the second inning.
+Encarnacion's second homer since coming back Tuesday from a fractured right wrist occurred after center fielder Mookie Betts made a leaping catch on Encarnacion's potential double in the second inning.

 Encarnacion added insurance with an RBI double in the ninth after Sanchez was hit by a pitch.
 Happ (12-8) held the Red Sox to two singles and did not allow a run for the second straight start and fourth time overall.
 The veteran left-hander struck out seven, walked one, threw 92 pitches and recorded an out in the seventh inning for the first time since June 6 in Toronto and fourth time overall.